 A. Like all good things, aloe vera juice also comes with some side effects.
-Consuming too much aloe vera juice can cause severe diarrhea and other stomach-related problems.
+Consuming too much aloe vera juice can cause severe diarrhoea and other stomach-related problems.
 It can also cause electrolyte imbalance in the body and even affect your kidneys.
-Aloe vera juice can cause contractions and early labor in pregnant women.
+In addition, Aloe vera juice can cause contractions and early labour in pregnant women.

 Q. How much aloe vera juice can be consumed in a day?

 A. You can drink aloe vera juice twice a day to reap all its health benefits.
-Do not consume more than two glasses of aloe vera juice per day as it can cause diarrhea.
+However, do not consume more than two glasses of aloe vera juice per day.
+Otherwise, it may cause diarrhoea.
 If you are extracting aloe vera juice at home, make sure you remove all the latex from the leaves.
-This latex can cause diarrhea and other stomach-related issues.
+The latex can cause diarrhoea and other stomach-related issues.

 Q. What are the health benefits of aloe vera juice?

 A. Aloe vera juice is full of health benefits.
-The juice provides hydration to your body.
-It keeps constipation and heartburns at bay.
+It provides hydration to your body and keeps constipation and heartburns at bay.
 The juice also keeps the liver healthy and aids digestion.
 It is also great for the skin and is rich in vitamins & minerals.
-It controls blood sugar levels and provides relief in gum inflammation.
+In addition, it controls blood sugar levels and provides relief in gum inflammation.